 - This report will be of interest to Ministers, policy makers, public bodies, the business community, banks, economic commentators, academics and the general public with an interest in the local economy.

-- The detailed statistical bulletins are available at: Index of Services and Index of Production Further information and tables from each of the data sources are also available at these locations.
+- The detailed statistical bulletins are available at the Index of Services and the Index of Production.
+Further information and tables from each of the data sources are also available at these locations.

 - For media enquiries contact the Department for the Economy Press Office at: email@example.com.

 - The Executive Information Service operates an out-of-hours service for media enquiries Only between 1800hrs and 0800hrs Monday to Friday and at weekends and public holidays.
 The duty press officer can be contacted on 028 9037 8110.

 - Feedback is welcomed and should be addressed to:Responsible statistician: Carole-Ann McKay, Economic & Labour Market Statistics Branch (ELMS), Carolefirstname.lastname@example.org or Tel: 028 9025 5119.

 - Follow NISRA on Twitter - @NISRA

 - Make sure your business is Good to Go – Lyons 04 August 2021